Introduction

 For example, why smell memory matters.

-And why Aromatherapy for Stress Relief works best when it supports sleep, breathing, rest, and emotional safety.
+And why Aromatherapy for Stress Relief can work best when it supports sleep,

 Not for robots.